jagiellokrystian/WifiFinder-2023v1/README.md

-WifiFinder is a simple program that shows the current status of a WiFi network.
+Wifi Finder is a simple program that shows the current status of a WiFi network.

 Owner: Krystian Jagiełło